Application Monitoring: Dashboard#

 |

-This minimal routine guarantees fast identification of problems and preserves performance traceability.
+This minimum routine ensures quick identification of problems and maintains performance traceability.

 Tip

-Key metrics to track For performance evaluation over time, track:
+Key metrics to be tracked To evaluate performance over time, track:

 |